Resources

 Multiservice network architecture

-One shared network architecture
+Addressing network inefficiencies with one shared network architecture

-DriveNets Network Cloud’s multiservice platform enables service providers to take advantage of grouping existing and new network functions under one shared architecture.
+DriveNets Network Cloud’s multiservice platform enables service providers to take advantage of grouping existing and new network functions under one shared network architecture.

 Addressing the inefficiencies of traditional solutions with separate hardware resources, this solution results in cost savings, optimal hardware utilization, simplified operations, a smaller footprint, reduced power consumption, and minimized physical interfaces.